-The proposed development has been situated within previously cleared land currently used for agricultural purposes within the Primary Production Zone.
-The chosen location is well separated from sensitive land uses, native vegetation, and residential land uses.
+The proposed development has been situated within previously cleared land currently used for agricultural purposes within a suitable (Primary Production) Zone.
+The proposal is well separated from the Robertstown Township and sensitive land uses, avoids impact to native vegetation, and is setback as far as practicable from surrounding residential land uses.

 The development is designed and located to minimise the potential for adverse impact upon the existing amenity within this locality and to support the continued operation of desired land uses.
-The total area upon which the solar PV arrays and associated infrastructure will be constructed is limited to that required for sufficient power generation in support of the operational needs of Morgan PPS.3.
-The land area required for the proposed development is relatively contained and allows for the remainder of land within the property at 79 Kading Road to continue to be available for agricultural land use purposes.
+The total area upon which the solar PV arrays and associated infrastructure will be constructed is limited to that required for sufficient power generation in support of the operational needs of